yusufziyrek/blogApp-RestAPI/README.md

 ### **Architecture**

-The project follows Clean Architecture with DDD tactics in a Modular Monolith setup:
+The project follows Clean Architecture in a Modular Monolith setup:

 - Domain-centric modules: `auth/`, `user/`, `post/`, `comment/`, `like/` (+ `shared/` for cross-cutting concerns)
 - Layers per module: